-During those early years in Dentistry, I worked as a chairside assistant, scheduling, and financial coordinator, and office manager.
+During those early years in dentistry, I worked as a chairside assistant, scheduling, financial coordinator, and office manager.
 I moved a lot during those years.
 Although it was tough at the time, moving often did have one benefit.
-I saw the effect Management Style has on Practice Culture, Employee Satisfaction, Patient Satisfaction, Loyalty and ultimately, Practice Success.
+I saw the effect Management Style has on Practice Culture, Employee Satisfaction, Patient Satisfaction, Loyalty, and ultimately, Practice Success.

-Realizing a strong desire to expand my career and education, I returned to college and studied Business management.
-Armed with experience and knowledge of the inner-workings of dental practices, I began the next phase of my career, started working with a large dental practice management and transition group.
-I worked as a consultant with this firm until they decided to focus solely on practice Transitions.
+Realizing a strong desire to expand my career and education, I returned to college and studied Business Management.
+Armed with experience and knowledge of the inner-workings of dental practices, I began the next phase of my career and started working with a large dental-practice management and transition group.
+I worked as a dental consultant with this firm until they decided to focus solely on practice transitions.
 To be fair, the owner did extend an offer to stay on and work in his transitions division.
 At the time, I couldn’t do it.
 Practice Management was my passion.

 My next step would be to launch a consulting firm of my own and with that, The Dental Business™ was founded.

-This client was in his early 40’s, knew he still had a lot of work and life ahead of him and didn’t like the direction things were going.
+This client was in his early 40s, knew he still had a lot of work and life ahead of him, and didn’t like the direction things were going.
 That being said, hiring a consultant was not an easy decision for him.
 Of course, there was the financial concern and it was likely the largest.
-However, he was also concerned about his team and how bringing a consultant in would affect the practice dynamic.
+However, he was also concerned about his team and how bringing a dental consultant in would affect the practice dynamic.

-What his team needed to hear was; He didn’t hire me because he felt any member of the team was incompetent.
+What his team needed to hear was that he didn’t hire me because he felt any member of the team was incompetent.
 He hired me because he needed to increase his income and realized he and his team would need help to make it happen.

-After completing the initial practice assessment, I knew he would see improvement immediately, if he would agree to recommended changes.
+After completing the initial practice assessment, I knew he would see improvement immediately if he would agree to my recommended changes.
 Initially, he had difficulty moving on from old systems.
-He committed and agreed to implement the necessary changes to policies and systems.
+But he agreed to implement the necessary changes to policies and systems.
 This decision changed his lifestyle and that of his team.

 The year before he hired me, the practice collected 487,000.00.
-I began consulting with his practice, during the month of February and by the end of the year, the practice had receivables of 662,000.00.
-That’s a 175,000.00 and 36% increase in collections in one year and with only ten months of Consulting.
-His collections were 98%, he worked 186 days that year and took a total of six weeks off.
+I began consulting with his practice during the month of February, and by the end of the year, the practice had receivables of 662,000.00.
+That’s a 175,000.00 and 36% increase in collections in one year and with only ten months of consulting.
+Besides that, his collections were at 98%, he worked 186 days that year, and took a total of six weeks off.

 Mary can be reached by email at, email@example.com.
 To find out more about Mary’s Coaching Programs: www.thedentalbusiness.com.